Funding help for schools to improve the wellbeing of your pupils through physical activity

-Participants will work with multi-agency colleagues, a trainer from the NDTi and DCC trainers on the framework for Person Centred Approaches in Dorset and tools to promote PCA within their service.
+Participants will work with multi-agency colleagues lead by an educational psychologist on the framework for Person Centred Approaches in Dorset and tools to promote PCA within their service.

-There are several workshops taking place across the county, with the addition of a managers orientation day to launch the training.
+There are several workshops taking place across the county.

 Person Centred Approaches Training: For all those who may contribute to the Education, Health and Care Plan process.